AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-49480-discard-subsequent-rules-not-working.md

 ## Issue

-Cart Price Rule - Discard Subsequent Rules is not norking as intended
+[!UICONTROL Cart Price Rule - Discard Subsequent Rules] is not working as intended.

 <u>Steps to reproduce</u>: